 USDA counts Student loan payments for deferred student loans (whereas VA loans don’t) and they require 12 months of clean credit.
 We’ve done USDA loans for those with scores under 620 – but honestly, it’s very difficult to get these folks approved.
 IT CAN BE DONE, if you are in that boat (as a ton of folks are) then you need to bring us into the discussion plan early!

 When we pre-qualify you for a mortgage in Greensboro, we will also look to see if you can benefit from the NCHFA programs.
 While the programs were originally designed for NC First Time Home Buyers, they are offered to folks who are residents of NC and have not owned a primary residence in the past 3 years, meaning you don’t have to be a first time home buyer.
-The program that is now in place requires 2 credit scores over 640, and with the changes, there’s no longer a sales price limit for new or existing homes in Greensboro NC.
+The program that is now in place requires 2 credit scores over 640, and with the changes.

 If you are applying for the NCHFA First Time Home Buyer Program, there are different qualifying Income Limits based upon the program you are interested in.
 First Time Home Buyers, and others, benefit from these programs because they offer more purchasing power – especially as mortgage interest rates and home prices are higher this summer.

-- NC Home Advantage Mortgage / Maximum Household income of $87,500 (no matter how many people are in the household)
+- NC Home Advantage Mortgage / Maximum Household income of $89,500 (no matter how many people are in the household).
+The maximum sales prices for these programs are set at $275,000